rahulambhore3/rahulambhore3.github.io/_posts/2017-10-17-rest-api-example-c-asp-net-core.md

   #display_name: aaronralls74
   #first_name: ''
   #last_name: ''
-excerpt: Design a professional REST API and Azure environments that will be┬áready for a production environment.
+excerpt: Design a professional REST API and Azure environments that will be ready for a production environment.
 permalink: '/:year/:month/:day/:title'
 ---